 What you'll love about the recipe

-Peanut butter, or you preferred nut butter.
-This adds a gorgeous fudgy richness to the truffles and also provides healthy fats and protein.
+Peanut butter, or your preferred nut butter.
+This adds a gorgeous fudgy richness to the vegan truffles and also provides healthy fats and protein.
 Nut butter is used as a healthy dairy free alternative to the cream or butter that you'd usually find in chocolate truffles.

-If you want to make healthy date truffles without nuts, use tahini as a replacement for nut butter.
+If you want to make healthy date truffles without nuts, use tahini as an alternative to nut butter.
 Tahini is made from sesame seeds and will provide a similar fudgy richness in the recipe.
+You could also use sunflower seed butter if you prefer.

 Unsweetened cocoa powder provides a dense dark chocolate flavour.
 Cocoa powder is a healthy ingredient, high in antioxidants and also a good source of fibre.